Ultimate Guide to the Best Antoni Gaudi Sites in Barcelona

-Barcelona and Antoni Gaudí are synonymous and you can’t think of one without thinking of the other.
-Architect and designer, Antoni Gaudí was inspired by the Art Nouveau movement which connected art to an organic style influenced by nature and its forms.
-In the mid-1800s, Gaudí came to represent Barcelona’s interpretation of Art Nouveau which was called Modernisme.
+Barcelona and architect Antoni Gaudí are synonymous and you can’t think of one without thinking of the other.
+Architect and designer, Antoni Gaudí was a pioneer of the Art Nouveau architectural style and his works are scattered throughout the city.
+His work connected art to an organic style influenced by nature and its forms.
+In the mid-1800s, Gaudí came to represent Barcelona’s interpretation of Art Nouveau which was called Modernism.

 Which Gaudi works are UNESCO-listed?